Why is STEM important?

 - And so much more!

-Spring Break is coming up (believe it or not), so consult our guide of last-minute STEM activities if you’re feeling stuck.
+Spring Break will also be coming back around shortly after the new year (believe it or not), so consult our guide of last-minute STEM activities if you’re feeling stuck.

 I think first and foremost, let’s breath.